 Journal search: Edited volumes

 Note: This tutorial was originally written for Publish or Perish v4 and all screenshots come from this version.
-However, the information as such is also applicable for Publish or Perish versions 5, 6 and 7.
-However, the instructions below only refer to Google Scholar journal searches; Microsoft Academic does not allow searching for edited works in this way.
+However, the information as such is also applicable for later versions of Publish or Perish.
+The instructions below only refer to Google Scholar journal searches; other data sources do not allow searching for edited works in this way.